dmturner/dmturner.co.uk/content/about.md

 ---
 Hi, I'm a freelance full-stack web developer based in Lancashire, UK.

+I specialise in building easy-to-use content management systems - with a particular focus on the housing sector - in order to drive leads and sales for my clients.

-When I'm not writing code I'm usually watching, thinking, reading about:
+When I'm not writing code I'm usually watching/thinking/reading about:

-- Rallying
+- Rallying :car:
-- Photography
+- Photography :camera:
-- Electronics
+- Electronics :battery:
-- Amateur radio
+- Amateur radio :radio: